This is the history of the place where we live our lives.

 Great! what more could I ask?

 Webeden has upgraded my site and some of the organisation of the pages has been lost.
 I am at present working on it.
-Please bear with this.
+Please bear with me in this.